kunal-kushwaha/DSA-Bootcamp-Java/CODE_OF_CONDUCT.md

 Examples of unacceptable behavior include:

-* The use of sexualized language or imagery, and sexual attention or advances of any kind
+* The use of sexualized language or imagery, and sexual attention or advances of any kind.
 * Trolling, insulting or derogatory comments, and personal or political attacks
-* Public or private harassment
+* Public or private harassment.
-* Publishing other's private information, such as a physical or email address, without their explicit permission
+* Publishing other's private information, such as a physical or email address, without their explicit permission.
-* Other conduct which could reasonably be considered inappropriate in a professional setting
+* Other conduct which could reasonably be considered inappropriate in a professional setting.

 ## Enforcement Responsibilities